top of page

 Christi Johnson.jpg

-Christi has been a NICU nurse at Children's Hospital in MN since February 2015.
-She loves going to birthday parties (AKA deliveries) as part of her role in the NICU.
-The Baby's Breath trip in 2024 will be Christi's 7th trip to Guatemala teaching the Helping Babies Breathe curriculum.
-She has a Bachelor's degree in Deaf Education and Early Childhood Special Education, as well as a Master of Nursing.
-Christi's previous career was an early childhood special education teacher, deaf adult basic education teacher, and a DeafBlind intervener (just like Anne Sullivan).
-Christi loves dancing and is a Zumba Instructor when she has time.
-She also enjoys traveling, hiking, and backpacking.
+I have been a NICU nurse at Children's Hospital in Minnesota since February 2015, and I absolutely love my job—especially when I get to attend "birthday parties" (AKA deliveries) as part of my role in the NICU.
+The Baby's Breath trip in 2024 will be my 7th trip to Guatemala, where I teach the Helping Babies Breathe curriculum.
+Before becoming a nurse, I earned a Bachelor's degree in Deaf Education and Early Childhood Special Education, followed by a Master of Nursing.
+My previous career was in education—I worked as an early childhood special education teacher, a deaf adult basic education teacher, and a DeafBlind intervener (just like Anne Sullivan!).
+Outside of work, I love dancing and teach Zumba whenever I can.
+Traveling, hiking, and backpacking are also some of my favorite ways to spend my time.

 Mary Langfeldt

-Mary recently retired after a fundraising career at Catholic Charities, which supplies the basic needs of food and shelter to folks in crisis.
-She sees Baby's Breath as addressing an even more fundamental need – the gift of breath itself.
-Mary feels it is a privilege to support an organization that offers lifesaving training and resources to babies in need.
+I recently retired after a fundraising career at Catholic Charities, which supplies the basic needs of food and shelter to folks in crisis.
+Baby’s Breath addresses an even more fundamental need – the very gift of breath.
+What a privilege to support an organization that provides lifesaving training and resources to babies in need.

 Cecilia Rosales Reed